saylesss88/nix-book/src/installation/unencrypted/unencrypted.md

 deleted or replaced, and it is the default mount point unless changed with btrfs subvolume set-default.

-Subvolumes can also have storage quotas set using Btrfs’s quota groups (qgroups), but otherwise, they all draw from the same underlying storage pool.
+Subvolumes can also have storage quotas set using Btrfs’s quota groups , but otherwise, they all draw from the same underlying storage pool.
 Thanks to features like deduplication and snapshots, subvolumes can share data efficiently at the extent level.While ZFS is a solid choice and offers some benefits over BTRFS, I recommend looking into it before making your own decision.

 </details>